Frank Buffay Jr.

 Frank: Uh, no, not really, just that I was too young, you know.
 But I don't see how I could all of the sudden be too young, 'cause I'm older than I was when we first got together.

-Monica: (About the large tip Pete left her) Seriously, what is this supposed to mean?
+Monica: (about the $20,000 tip Pete left her) Seriously, what is this supposed to mean?

 Pete: Well, you know, I never know how much to tip.

 Monica: You're supposed to double the tax.
 Not double the tax of Romania.